SachaWheeler/sachawheeler.github.io/books/_posts/2017-1-4-The-End-of-The-World.md

 author: Geoffrey Dennis
 rating: 5
 date: Wed, 04 Jan 2017
-summary: A self-published book from 1930 enumarating the various ways the world might end.
+summary: A self-published book from 1930 enumerating the various ways the world might end.
 review: This is my favourite literary discovery.
 I found it in a library in Albuquerque, New Mexico
     in 1993 and have since scoured second-hand shops and libarries for copies.
 I have 12 and give them to people who I really, really like.
 In a sad epilogue, Dennis wrote a